Why You Miss Them Even Though They Hurt You

 You might notice:

-Love bombing: excessive attention, gifts, declarations of devotion
+• Love bombing: excessive attention, gifts, declarations of devotion

-Over-the-top praise that makes you feel uniquely special
+• Over-the-top praise that makes you feel uniquely special

-Fast-moving emotional or physical intimacy that feels thrilling and destiny-driven
+• Fast-moving emotional or physical intimacy that feels thrilling and destiny-driven

-A sense that this person "gets you" in a way others never have
+• A sense that this person "gets you" in a way others never have

 Your nervous system registers: This is safe.
 This is home.
 This is what I've been searching for.
+Dopamine floods your system.
+You feel alive in a way you haven't in years.

 The Shift: Devaluation

-Gradually — sometimes so imperceptibly you almost miss it — things change.
+Gradually, sometimes so imperceptibly you almost miss it, things change.

 The same person who made you feel special begins to:

-Criticise things they once praised
+• Criticise things they once praised

-Withdraw affection as punishment
+• Withdraw affection as punishment

-Gaslight you ("That didn't happen," "You're being too sensitive," "You're remembering it wrong")
+• Gaslight you: “That didn't happen,” “You're being too sensitive,” “You're remembering it wrong”

-Create rules and conditions you have to meet
+• Create rules and conditions you have to meet

-Alternate between cold distance and explosive anger
+• Alternate between cold distance and explosive anger

 You try harder.
 You adjust yourself.
-You believe if you just get it right, they'll go back to being the person you fell for.
+You believe that if you just get it right, they'll go back to being the person you fell for.

 Your nervous system registers: Something's wrong.
 I need to fix this.
 I need to earn their love back.
+Cortisol and adrenaline spike.
+Your body stays in a constant state of vigilance.

 The Release: Reconciliation

-They apologise — even if it's vague or conditional.
+After the tension reaches a breaking point, they soften.
+They apologise, even if it's vague or conditional.
 They show affection again.
 They make grand gestures or promises of change.
 You glimpse the person you fell for.
 You feel hopeful.

-Relief floods through your body.
 Your nervous system registers: The threat is over.
 I'm safe again.
 They do love me.
 It was all just a misunderstanding.

 The Repetition: Deeper Into the Bond